shawn-lindberg/sandman/CODING-STANDARDS.md

 ### Naming

-Class and function names should follow this style:
+Class, function, and lambda names should follow this style:

 ```cpp
 class EveryWordCapitalized